pmatulis/maas-one/README.md

        - the key(s) will be installed on every MAAS-provisioned node

     This key(s) should be forwarded when initially connecting to the KVM host.

-1. The MAAS version is chosen by way of a snap channel.
-Change it to your liking.

 Edit `config-maas.sh` to set the boot images imported by MAAS (see variable `IMAGE_SERIES`).